-However, we are concerned that the intent of these Guidelines is being undermined by a very small minority of States Parties blocking because of political reasons the accreditation of NGOs who have a proven track record of working on issues demonstrably relevant to the object and purpose of the Convention.
-Not agreeing to some of their positions should not be a valid argument to bar participation of NGO's as this prevents an optimal exchange of knowledge.

-However, this has become a worrying pattern that goes against the spirit of cooperation and genuine partnership required to fulfill the aims of the Chemical Weapons Convention.
+However, we are concerned that the intent of these Guidelines is being undermined by a very small minority of States Parties blocking the accreditation of NGOs who have a proven track record of working on issues demonstrably relevant to the object and purpose of the Chemical Weapons Convention ("the Convention").
+Not agreeing to some of their positions should not be a valid argument to bar participation of NGOs as this prevents an optimal exchange of knowledge.
+However, this has become a worrying pattern that goes against the spirit of cooperation and genuine partnership required to fulfil the aims of the Convention.

-We ask that this statement be made an official document of the Conference and published on Catalyst and the public website of the OPCW.
+We ask that this statement be made an official document of the Twenty-Seventh Session of the Conference of the States Parties and published on the OPCW external server and the public website.